Consumer medicine information

 • tizanidine, a medicine used as a muscle relaxant

-• some medicines used to treat high blood pressure, chest pain or irregular heartbeats such as diltiazem, verapamil
+• some medicine used for high blood pressure, chest pain and irregular heartbeats such as diltiazem and verapamil

-You may need to use additional barrier methods of contraception (such as condoms or a diaphragm) while you are taking any of these medicines with MICRONELLE 20 ED and for some time after stopping them.
-Your doctor will be able to tell you how long you will need to use additional contraceptive methods.
+You may also need to use an additional barrier method of contraception (such as condoms or a diaphragm) while you are taking any of these medicines and for some time after stopping them.
+Your doctor will be able to advise you about how long you will need to use additional barrier contraceptive methods.

 Your doctor and pharmacist have more information on medicines that you need to be careful with or avoid while taking this medicine.